Who regulates invasive species?

 Read more about the Ontario Great Lakes Protection Act here.

-The Invasive Species Act (2015) explicitly regulates the prevention and management of invasive species in Ontario.
-Sixteen species are prohibited under this Act, meaning it is illegal to import, possess, transport, or release these species anywhere in Ontario.
-Four additional species are restricted, meaning it is illegal to bring them into provincial parks or conservation reserves and illegal to release them anywhere in Ontario.
+The Invasive Species Act explicitly regulates the prevention and management of invasive species in Ontario.
+22 species are prohibited under this Act, meaning it is illegal to import, possess, transport, or release these species anywhere in Ontario.
+11 are restricted, meaning it is illegal to bring them into provincial parks or conservation reserves and illegal to release them anywhere in Ontario.

 Under the Invasive Species Act, the Ontario Government has the right to regulate prevention, early detection and rapid response, control, eradication, monitoring and reporting, education and research, risk assessment, and prevention and response plans regarding invasive species.

-Species currently prohibited under the Ontario Invasive Species Act are: Asian carps (bighead, black, grass, and silver), snakeheads, stone moroko, wels catfish, zander, common yabby, golden mussel, killer shrimp, Brazilian elodea, European water chestnut, hydrilla, water soldier, and parrot feather.
+Species currently prohibited under the Ontario Invasive Species Act are: Asian carps (bighead, black, grass, and silver), snakeheads (i.e., Northern snakehead), stone moroko, wels catfish, zander, common yabby, golden mussel, killer shrimp, Brazilian elodea, European water chestnut, hydrilla, water soldier, parrot feather, marbled crayfish, red swamp crayfish, New Zealand mud snail, tench, Prussian carp, and mountain pine beetle.

 Read more about the Ontario Invasive Species Act here.